PRESENTER INFORMATION

 Powerpoint Templates

 Though not required, presenters may consider using the templates below to organize their presentations.
-While there is no limit to the number of slides you may present during your 5-minutes, please keep your slides simple and follow the tips provided
+While there is no limit to the number of slides you may present during your presentation, please keep your slides simple and follow the tips provided

 Abstract Template